kitbagjs/query/docs/core-concepts/tags-invalidation.md

 # Tags & Invalidation

 When it comes time to refresh your query, there are a few options.
-First, each query has an `execute()` function, which will force the query to refetch and update the reactive `data` for your query but also any other query that shares the same function and arguments.
+First, each query has an `execute()` function which will ensure your query function gets called again.

 ## refreshQueryData